syntasso/kratix-docs/docs/_partials/_enhancing-a-promise.md

 #### Update `dependencies`

-To make sure each Postgres instance includes `costCentre`, you need to make the Operator aware of the label.
+To make sure all Postgres Resources includes `costCentre`, you need to make the Operator aware of the label.

 To ensure Zalando's Postgres Operator is aware of the label, you need to add configuration when installing the Operator.
 The configuration the Operator needs will be under a new key: [`inherited_labels`](https://github.com/zalando/postgres-operator/blob/master/docs/reference/operator_parameters.md#kubernetes-resources?:=inherited_labels).